lprhodes/homebridge-broadlink-rm/README.md

 key | description
 --- | -----------
-on | A hex code string to be sent when the switch is changed to the on position. off | A hex code string to be sent when the switch is changed to the off position. swingToggle | A hex code string used to toggle the swing mode on/off. fanSpeedX | A hex code string where X is any fan speed you wish to support e.g. "fanSpeed100".
+open | A hex code string to be sent when the window-covering is requested to open. close | A hex code string to be sent when the window-covering is requested to close.

 ### air-conditioner